ossf/scorecard/checks/checks.md

 ## Frozen-Deps

 This check tries to determine if a project has declared and pinned its dependencies.
+Pinning dependencies is important to mitigate compromised dependencies from undermining the security of the project.
+Low score is therefore considered `Medium` risk.
-It works by (1) looking for the following files in the root directory: go.mod, go.sum (Golang), package-lock.json, npm-shrinkwrap.json (Javascript),  requirements.txt, pipfile.lock (Python), gemfile.lock (Ruby), cargo.lock (Rust), yarn.lock (package manager), composer.lock (PHP), vendor/, third_party/, third-party/; (2) looks for  unpinned dependencies in Dockerfiles, shell scripts and GitHub workflows.
-If one of the files in (1) AND all the dependencies in (2) are pinned, the check succeds.
+The checks works by (1) looking for the following files in the root directory: go.mod, go.sum (Golang), package-lock.json, npm-shrinkwrap.json (Javascript),  requirements.txt, pipfile.lock (Python), gemfile.lock (Ruby), cargo.lock (Rust), yarn.lock (package manager), composer.lock (PHP), vendor/, third_party/, third-party/; (2) looks for  unpinned dependencies in Dockerfiles, shell scripts and GitHub workflows.

 **Remediation steps**
 - Declare all your dependencies with specific versions in your package format file (e.g. `package.json` for npm, `requirements.txt` for python).
 For C/C++, check in the code from a trusted source and add a `README` on the specific version used (and the archive SHA hashes).